Billd Named No. 2 on Forbes' List of America's Best Startup Employers

 Blanket Lien on Business

-In addition, it’s fairly standard for banks to put a blanket lien on a construction business when issuing a line of credit to a contractor.
+In addition, it’s fairly standard for banks to put a blanket lien on a construction business when issuing a line of credit to a subcontractor.
 In the event of non-payment, the bank reserves the right to seize all assets being used as collateral.
 This means that poor payments on your line of credit could put your entire business at risk.
 Unlike other financing options (such as project-based financing), lines of credit are not relationship-based.
-Financial institutions have to assess their borrowers with cold objectivity, strictly looking at factors like on-time payments.
+Traditional financial institutions have to assess their borrowers with cold objectivity, strictly looking at factors like on-time payments.
 In other words, don’t expect your “friendly neighborhood banker” to hear you out when you miss a payment.

 contractor lines of credit

-Secured Lines of Credit
+Secured Bank Lines of Credit

 Typically, because the financial institution has some form of guarantee, the borrowing limit is higher and the interest rate is lower than unsecured lines of credit.
 It is critical to note that in a secure line of credit, the contractor assumes some risk if they do not pay back their loan.

-Unsecured Lines of Credit
+Unsecured Bank Lines of Credit

-Unlike secure agreements, unsecured lines of credit do not require the contractor to put up an asset as collateral.
+Unlike secure agreements, unsecured bank lines of credit do not require the subcontractor to put up an asset as collateral.
 Instead, the financial institution offers a lower credit limit with a higher interest rate.
 This gives the bank an opportunity to earn extra money, but leaves them more vulnerable if a contractor defaults on their payments.

 Lenders will only approve lines of credit if the contractor meets certain requirements that the lender deems acceptable.
-If you plan on taking out a contractor line of credit, you’ll need to consider the following:
+If you plan on taking out a line of credit, you’ll need to consider the following:

 Company History: Banks will look at how long your company has been in business for confidence in longevity.
 Companies younger than 2 years old are higher risk and less likely to get approved without putting up significant collateral.

-Credit Analysis Ratios: It’s important to understand the different credit ratios that banks might investigate when doing their credit analysis.
+Credit Analysis Ratios: It’s important to understand the different financial ratios that banks might investigate when doing their credit analysis.
 These scores are used to assess how well-equipped a business will be to pay back a debt.

 • The core groups of credit analysis ratios (each of which include a handful of different types) are: